 Many knitters pull tightly on the first stitch of the new needle, and that can solve the problem.
-But I find that pulling the second stitch tightly can help even out the tension and avoid laddering.
+But pulling the second stitch tightly can also help even out the tension and avoid laddering.

 Something many knitters don't realize about ladders is that they can be caused by both loose tension or tight tension.
 Sometimes when you pull tightly on that first stitch before moving on, things can get a little too tight at the join between the needles.
 That first stitch is tight, and it throws off the tension of the join, which then causes a ladder.

 If you're pulling tightly on the working yarn and still getting a ladder, focus more on making the tension even.

 2. Don't Pull Too Tightly Before Moving to a New Needle

 This is a problem that's unique to magic loop .
 Circular needles have cables that are much thinner than the needle tip.
 So when we tighten the working yarn before we start working on the needle closest to us, we're tightening that stitch to fit around the cable, rather than around the needle tip.

 Just like with Option 1, pulling too tightly can throw off the tension of the entire round, which also causes ladders.
 Instead of pulling tightly, focus more on making sure all the stitches have an equal sizing and tension.